kemitchell/square-one-forms/contractor.md

 # Fees and Expenses

-The company will pay the fees described in the statement of work, and reimburse expenses that an executive officer of the company approves in writing, specifically, in advance.
+The company will pay the fees described in the statement of work and reimburse expenses that an executive officer of the company approves in writing, specifically, in advance.

 # Payment